unpunnyfuns/codemods/src/nb/docs/COLOR_MAPPING.md

 ### Option 3: Hybrid approach
 - Keep semantic colors as strings (they match)
-- Map NativeBase-specific colors to Nordlys equivalents
+- Map NativeBase-specific colors to target framework equivalents
 - Use color token helper to convert strings to member expressions

 ## Recommended Approach